 We found staff to be hard working, caring and committed to their work and overall there was a strong sense that staff worked together as a team.
-There was a system of yearly staff appraisals to support staff in carrying out their roles to a high standard.
+There was a system of periodic staff appraisals, including supervision sessions during, and upon completion of, probationary periods.
+These supported staff in carrying out their roles to a high standard.
 Notes from these appraisals also demonstrated that they identified staff's training and career goals.